shafayetShafee/codefocus/README.md

 - There was some problem with source code line numbers.
 Because since an extra `span` with class `line` gets added, existing css for showing line number was not working.
 So I have changed that a bit `in custom.scss`.

+## Ongoing problem

+- This existing custom format installs fine.
+But the could not compile the template file provided with installed template.
+The whole things runs fine and generates the temporary md file, but then getting the error (`system could not find the template.html file`).
+So for now to test this, I would request to clone this repo and render the `template.qmd` directly in the cloned directory.

+**Thanks.**

 # `codeFocus-revealjs` Format

 ## Installing

+**Do not install this now.**

 ```bash
 quarto use template shafayetShafee/codeFocus